thiamsantos/gridus/CONTRIBUTING.md

 ## Submitting pull requests
 Pull requests are the greatest contributions, so be sure they are focused in scope, and do avoid unrelated commits.
-And submit your pull request after making sure that all tests pass and they are covering 100% of the code.

 - Fork it!
 - Clone your fork: `git clone https://github.com/<your-username>/gridus`
 - Navigate to the newly cloned directory: `cd gridus`
 - Create a new branch for the new feature: `git checkout -b my-new-feature`
-- Install the tools necessary for development: `yarn` or `npm install`
+- Install the tools necessary for development: `npm install`
 - Commit your changes: `git commit -am 'Add some feature'`
 - Push to the branch: `git push origin my-new-feature`
 - Submit a pull request with full remarks documenting your changes.